Skip to main content

 After extracting URLs from a suspicious email, you can loop over them.
 In the input for the loop, you should enter the results of the extraction utility step.

-The action you want to take on each of these URLs is scanning with VirusTotal.
+The step you want to execute for each of these URLs is scanning with VirusTotal.
 Enter the value from the key:value pair of the loop step as the URL to scan.
 In this example, that is: {{ $.loop_2_value }}

 Wait for analysis results retrieval to complete